 In a medium mixing bowl, whisk together the flour, baking powder, salt, cinnamon, nutmeg, allspice and cloves.
 In a separate large bowl, combine the oil, brown sugar, egg, vanilla, pumpkin and milk until smooth.
 Add the dry ingredients to the wet ingredients and stir until just combined.
 Be careful not to overmix the batter.

 Divide the batter evenly among the muffin cups, about 1 tablespoon in each cup.
-(You will have batter left over for about another dozen.)
+(I use my small cookie scoop.)
+You will have batter left over for about another dozen.
 Bake for 10 to 12 minutes or until passes the toothpick test.

 Source: The Craving Chronicles